 Establish what you want to write about.
 Is it general or focused content?
 You could keep it diverse or if there are particular fields you are passionate about, you could pick a freelance writing niche.
 With focused writing, you could also start a blog and attract a specific audience.

 Pick where you want to sell your writing.

-There are certain online platforms that are markets for freelancer services.
-Fiverr, for e.g. is a two-sided platform.
+Certain online platforms are markets for freelancer services.
+Fiverr, e.g. is a two-sided platform.
 It lets you post your gigs/profile so that clients can view your work and decide whether they want to hire you or not.
 You can sell your writing services or even your blog space for guest posts.

 Online freelancing marketplaces also allow clients to post their gigs that you can bid for.
 Signing up for such websites is usually free and any additional services incur charges.

 Set your rates.

 Your rate which could either be per word or per a group of words says 500.
 It does not fare well to charge a high fee early on.
 As you get more and more work, you can start increasing it.

 Build your writing portfolio.